sjmisina/Solar-Panel-Potential-Energy/README.md

 We built a MLPRegressor model based on its success with accurate predictions for vehicle movement in a chaotic environment.
 We were able to train the model to an R2 test score of 0.976.
 Incorporating all the database features, it gives our primary model credibility as this second model shows very accurate predictions produced from a different machine learning model.

+After trying these two other models we decided to continue using a neural network as our main model.

 Being able to look at other models brought us great value in terms of interpretability of our features that would be impossible to find using only our neural network model.

 ### Description of how they have trained the model thus far, and any additional training that will take place